 Occasionally a dog sneezing can be the sign of something more serious, including a tooth infection, or a tumour in their nasal passage.
 If you are concerned about your dog sneezing, take them to the vet for advice.

 Brachycephalic dogs are unique as they have short muzzles and flat faces, and as a result their nasal passages are narrower than other breeds.
 Brachycephalic breeds include Pugs, Boston Terriers, Bulldogs, King Charles Spaniels and Pekingese.
 It’s worth bearing in mind that these breeds of dogs are much more vulnerable to infection in the nasal area because of the anatomy of their faces.
 If your brachycephalic dog keeps sneezing, take them to a vet to make sure they don’t have an illness.

 Another possible explanation, which is more common in small dogs and brachycephalic breeds, is the reverse sneeze – where a dog pulls air in quickly through their nose.
 Although this can make quite a loud noise, it is usually nothing to worry about, so don’t be alarmed if you hear your dog do this.

 If your dog suffers from an allergy, it is likely to be shown through physical signs.
-For instance, canine atopy, an allergy to environmental allergens such as inhaled dusts and pollens, is typically displayed via itching, biting or poor quality coat.
+For instance, canine atopy, an allergy to environmental allergens such as inhaled dusts and pollens, is typically displayed via itching, biting or poor-quality coat.
 As for humans, irritants such as household cleaners or aerosol deodorants can trigger sneezing in some sensitive dogs.

 Dog sneezing can be caused by a variety of factors, but it isn’t usually anything serious.
-If you have any doubts, or if there is physical symptoms such as poor appetite, behavioural change, discharge or bleeding, consult your vet who will be able to advise further.
+If you have any doubts, or if there are physical symptoms such as poor appetite, behavioural change, discharge or bleeding, consult your vet who will be able to advise further.